uwescience/2018-08-28-UW/README.md

 At the top of your repository on GitHub you'll see

 ~~~
-No description, website, or topics provided. — Edit
+No description or website provided. — Edit
 ~~~

 Click 'Edit' and add: